 First, social media was designed to connect.
 It offers kids and teens another opportunity for connecting with their friends and therefore for fulfilling their social needs.
 Secondly, it serves as an educational tool.
 Think about it: There are hundreds if not thousands of Instagram accounts dedicated to showcasing the beauties of the world.
 If other kids and teens today are anything like my little brother, these accounts fill their feeds.

 Additionally, social media serves as a form of creative expression.
 When I was a teen, Myspace was all the rage.
 My friends and I would spend hours editing our profiles—changing our layouts, our backgrounds, our profile pictures, our bios—which channeled our creative juices and even taught us how to code websites in the process.
 Today, Myspace isn’t so popular, as it’s been pushed out of the spotlight by Instagram and Snapchat.
 But still, today’s teens use these social media platforms to express themselves and put their personalities on display.

 The Cons of Social Media: Bullying, FOMO, and Mental Health Issues

-All of that said, social media can be dangerous for teens, in that it may lead to anxiety, assist in cyberbullying, and play a part in influencing bad behavior, as explained by Mendez: “Social media can have some very negative effects too.
+All of that said, social media can be dangerous for teens too.
+It can lead to anxiety, assist in cyberbullying, and play a part in influencing bad behavior, as explained by Mendez: “Social media can have some very negative effects too.
 It can cause kids to feel anxious when they see social media influencers doing things that they are not able to do.
 It is also easy for kids and teens to bully one another on social media.
 Many of the apps that young people use are photo-based, which opens up a lot of opportunity for negative comments.
 Other kids may encourage dangerous or abusive behavior, such as what was seen in the Tide Pod challenges.”